tfh0007/Script-To-Compile-OS161-Kernel/README.md

 should be good enough

 Once permissions are estabilished the script can easily be run with

   $ ./autoCompileKernel [compile_location]

 Lets assume this repository exists in the default Downloads folder:
-To run the script type
+To run the script do

 $ ./~/Downloads/ScriptToCompileOS161Kernel/autoCompileKernel